 You can use the slLinearizer interface and the linearize command to batch linearize a model by varying model parameter values.
-When you vary the value of tunable parameters, both tools are efficient, using a single model compilation to compute linearizations for all parameter grid points.
+When you vary the value of tunable parameters, both tools are efficient.
+Their efficiency results from using a single model compilation to compute linearizations for all parameter grid points.
 Tunable parameters refers to parameters whose values you can change during model simulation without recompiling the model.
 Common tunable parameters include the Gain parameter of the Gain block and Numerator and Denominator coefficients of the Transfer Fcn block.

-However, if you vary the value of nontunable parameters, both tools compile the model for each parameter grid point, which makes batch linearization slower.
-To take advantage of the single model compilation, convert your nontunable parameters to tunable parameters.
+In contrast, when you vary the value of nontunable parameters, both tools compile the model for each parameter grid point.
+This repeated compilation makes batch linearization slower.
+To take advantage of the efficiency of single model compilation, convert your nontunable parameters to tunable parameters.
 For example, suppose your model uses the Inline parameters option (see Inline parameters) to optimize the generated code's memory and processing requirements.
 Before batch linearizing the model, clear this check box to make your model parameters tunable.
 Some parameters, such as block sample times, cannot be made tunable.